brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

     Creating the object
     <Logger object at 0x7fa8e9cf7f60>

-But no further objects are created on the second and subsequent calls.
+But the second call returns the same instance.
 The message “Creating the object” does not print, nor is a different object returned: